PaddlePaddle/PaddleCloud/doc/tutorial.md

 ## Clean the Training Job

-The following command will clean the training job, after that, you could check the logs, but you can find the output on `/pfs/<data-center/home/<username>/jobs/<job-name>`:
+The following command will clean the training job, after that, you can't check the logs, but you can find the output from `/pfs/<data-center/home/<username>/jobs/<job-name>`:

 ```bash